saitho/ts-appversion/README.md

 The script generates a TypeScript file at the location: `./src/_versions.ts`.
 You can change that by passing the option *--file*, e.g. `node ./node_modules/ng-appversion/index.js --file=src/config/version.ts`.
 If your .git folder is not in the same folder as your node_modules folder, automatic detection won't work.
 In that case you can add *--force-git* to force detection.
+If your .git folder has another location you can use *--git* to specify the path.

 You'll be able to import the values just like any other package:
 ```